Mvviggi/pdsnd_github/README.md

 <<<<<<< HEAD
-This is the README file for the master branch
+# This is the README file for the master branch, now merged with the README of documentation branch
 =======
 ### Explore Bike Share Data
 ## The goal for this data is for the team to modify here any data analysis